Logiqx/gps-details/docs/devices/garmin/power/README.md

 > Prioritizes maximum positioning accuracy while reducing battery life.
 This setting provides increased performance in challenging environments for short-duration activities.

-I am pretty sure that "Max Accuracy" is the same as "All + Multi-Band", not "Auto Select" as suggested by some people on YouTube.
+I am fairly sure that "Max Accuracy" is the same as "All + Multi-Band", and not "Auto Select".

 All + Multi-Band is described in more detail in the fenix 7 and fenix 8 manuals, but I am pretty sure that "Max Accuracy" will be the same.